jscutlery/convoyr/README.md

 Here only `GET` requests with URL including `api.github.com` will be handled by the plugin.

-Note that the `shouldHandleRequest` function is optional, but if not provided HttpExt will execute the plugin handler for **all outgoing requests**.
+Note that the `shouldHandleRequest` function is optional, but if not provided Convoy will execute the plugin handler for **all outgoing requests**.
 For this reason it's better to provide the function and to be strict as possible.
 See the section below for handling exactly what you need using built-in matchers.

 ### Matchers